-For many home buyers especially first-timers, a loan from a friend or family member can make all the difference.
+For many home buyers especially first-timers, a loan from a friend or family member can make all the difference, or be a better financial deal all around than a bank loan.
 But how does one best sort out the financial and other complexities of an intrafamily mortgage arrangement?
 You'll find answers below.

 My wife and I are planning to buy our first home.
-While I have a job, the pay isn’t great, and no bank will lend me enough to afford a home that fits our growing family.
-(Twins are on the way!)
-My wife won’t be working after the babies arrive, either.
+While I have a job, the pay isn't great, and no bank will lend me enough to afford a home that fits our growing family.
+After expected twins arrive, my wife plans to stop working.
 Fortunately, my parents have been disappointed by how their other investments are performing, and are happy to lend us the full amount needed to buy, at a modest interest rate.

 Here's the issue: We live in a competitive real estate market, where we face bidding wars with other buyers.
 I think we're in a strong position, given that we can waive the financing contingency, but it seems like home sellers all want a mortgage preapproval letter from a bank—and we don't have one.
 What can we do?

 A home purchase offer that comes without a financing contingency should indeed be attractive to home sellers.
 Even buyers who come with preapproval letters from banks must still jump through a lot of hoops in order to get final lender approval, and the deal can fall apart from the last minute.

 If you waive the financing contingency, then you are in effect saying that you have no doubt your parents will come through with the money—or that if they don't, your pulling out of the deal would be a breach of contract, and you'd forego whatever amount you put down as earnest money.